 Further, many people use cash value for infinite banking, which refers to using the cash value accumulation in your policy to pay down debts, start a business, buy real estate, etc. and then recapture your interest for further cash value accumulation.

-However, we should also point out the downside to this choice and this is the higher cost.
+However, we should also point out the downside to this choice and this is the higher cost associated with whole life vs term life.
 With no expiry date, the premiums are generally higher which presents a tough decision for many.

 - guaranteed fixed premium